Antioch: Geography

-History

 Prehistory

-The settlement called Meroe pre-dated Antioch.
-A shrine of the Semitic goddess Anat, called by Herodotus the "Persian Artemis", was located here.
-This site was included in the eastern suburbs of Antioch.
+A settlement called "Meroe" pre-dated Antioch.
+A shrine of the goddess Anat, called by Herodotus the "Persian Artemis", was located there.
+The site was included in the eastern suburbs of Antioch.
 There was a village on the spur of Mount Silpius named Io, or Iopolis.
-This name was always adduced as evidence by Antiochenes (e.g. Libanius) anxious to affiliate themselves to the Attic Ionians—an eagerness which is illustrated by the Athenian types used on the city's coins.
+This name was adduced as evidence by Antiochenes (e.g. Libanius) eager to affiliate themselves to the Attic Ionians—an eagerness which is illustrated by the Athenian types used on the city's coins.
 Io may have been a small early colony of trading Greeks (Javan).
-John Malalas also mentions an archaic village, Bottia, in the plain by the river.
+5th century chronicler John Malalas mentions an archaic village, Bottia, in the plain by the river.

-Foundation by Seleucus I
+Founding by Seleucus I

 Alexander the Great is said to have camped on the site of Antioch and dedicated an altar to Zeus Bottiaeus; it lay in the northwest of the future city.
-This account is found only in the writings of Libanius, a fourth-century orator from Antioch, and may be legend intended to enhance Antioch's status.
-But the story is not unlikely in itself.
+This account is found only in the writings of Libanius, a 4th-century orator from Antioch, and may be legend intended to enhance Antioch's status.

-After Alexander's death in 323 BCE, his generals, the Diadochi, divided up the territory he had conquered.
-After the Battle of Ipsus in 301 BCE, Seleucus I Nicator won the territory of Syria, and he proceeded to found four "sister cities" in northwestern Syria, one of which was Antioch, a city named in honor of his father Antiochus; according to the Suda, it might be named after his son Antiochus.
-He is reputed to have built sixteen Antiochs.
+After Alexander's death in 323 BC, his generals, the Diadochi, divided up the territory he had conquered.
+After the Battle of Ipsos in 301 BC, Seleucus I Nicator won the territory of Syria, and he proceeded to found four "sister cities" in northwestern Syria, one of which was Antioch, a city named in honor of his father Antiochus; according to the Suda, it might be named after his son Antiochus.
+He is reputed to have built 16 cities dubbed Antioch.
 Seleucus founded Antioch on a site chosen through ritual means.
 An eagle, the bird of Zeus, had been given a piece of sacrificial meat and the city was founded on the site to which the eagle carried the offering.
-Seleucus did this on the 22nd day of the month of Artemísios in the twelfth year of his reign, equivalent to May 300 BCE.
+Seleucus did this on the 22nd day of the month of Artemísios in the 12th year of his reign, equivalent to May 300 BC.
 Antioch soon rose above Seleucia Pieria to become the Syrian capital.